 - For point-in-time updating check for reprints and amendments occurring before the required date

-Paper copies of WA and CTH legislation are on the shelf in the Legislation Collection on Level 2 of the Beasley Law Library.
+Some paper copies of WA and CTH legislation are on the shelf in the Legislation Collection on Level 3 of the Beasley Law Library.